need47/fselector/README.md

     normalize_by_zscore!              normalize by converting into zscore
-    discretize_by_equal_width!        discretize by equal width among intervals discretize_by_equal_frequency!    discretize by equal frequency among intervals discretize_by_ChiMerge!           discretize by ChiMerge method
+    discretize_by_equal_width!        discretize by equal width among intervals discretize_by_equal_frequency!    discretize by equal frequency among intervals discretize_by_ChiMerge!           discretize by ChiMerge algorithm
+    discretize_by_Chi2!               discretize by Chi2 algorithm
     discretize_by_MID!                discretize by Multi-Interval Discretization

 **5. availabe algorithms for replacing missing feature values**

     algorithm                         note                                feature_type
     -------------------------------------------------------------------------------------------
-    replace_with_fixed_value!        replace with a fixed value            discrete, continuous replace_with_mean_value!         replace with mean feature value       continuous replace_with_most_seen_value!    replace with most seen feature value  discrete
+    replace_by_fixed_value!           replace by a fixed value            discrete, continuous replace_by_mean_value!            replace by mean feature value       continuous replace_by_most_seen_value!       replace by most seen feature value  discrete

 Installing
 ----------